developwithpurpose/front-end-developer-exercise/app/README.markdown

 ## Updates
 Made it awesome
-* Zeroed out Margins for all browsers
+* Used HTML5Boilerplate to normalize CSS and Zeroed out Margins for all browsers
 * Used fonts from Google Fonts
 * https://fonts.google.com/specimen/Source+Sans+Pro
 * https://fonts.google.com/specimen/Open+Sans